 NOTE: The Board has the authority to seek additional information pertinent to the education and experience of the applicant as may be required to verify the applicant’s qualifications.
 Applicants should keep a copy of all materials sent to the Board for their records.
 If applicants fail to provide additional information or references within 90 days following the mailing of a request by Board staff, the application may be considered abandoned, and the application fee forfeited (Title 16, California Code of Regulations section 428).

 Qualifying experience is counted three (3) years from the date of licensure as a Civil Engineer in California.

 This consists of professional level employment "in responsible charge" of major projects.
-It does not include overtime, trainee, or orientation programs, any work done before initial license as a Civil Engineer, or work done on exempt structures as defined in Business and Professions Code section 6737.1.
+It does not include overtime, trainee, or orientation programs, any work done before initial licensure as a Civil Engineer, or work done on exempt structures as defined in Business and Professions Code section 6737.1.